Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission for the owner and group onwer and read permission for others.

 8. 7-everybody Script
 This script adds execute permission to all users.

+9. 8-James_Bond Script
+This script, when executed grants permissions to only the other users and none for owner and group.